CiscoCloud/clus-my-hero-app/README-Workshop-4-Postman-users.md

 ### 2.3.2 Update Environment variables

+Each of you will be deploying onto the same cluster, plus, you may want to use the postman scripts against a different mantl cluster in future.
+So we have split out some of the changing information into variables which you can set for the workshop.

+Things like ```DEPLOYMENTNAME``` for example, because we dont want all of you trying to create an app with the same name!

 #### How:

 Open Environment management tab from the postman UI and click on "CLUS_MANTL" Environment.
 Update modify the following environment variables as needed (Please consult Cisco engineers).